leynos/concordat-vale/docs/packaging-a-vale-style-as-a-zip.md

 - If multiple packages are listed, later entries take precedence when files collide.
-- Consumers can override anything in your package by adding files under their local `StylesPath`.
+- Consumers can override any packaged file by adding replacements under their local `StylesPath`.

 ______________________________________________________________________